Josh O'Connor interview: 'I don’t see real-life Prince Charles as my character'

 Josh O'Connor as Johnny Saxby in God's Own Country (2016)

-Culture Whisper chatted with O’Connor at the recent BFI & RadioTimes Television Festival on the Southbank.
-He just travelled up from Brighton, where he's filming a new adaptation of Emma starring Anya Taylor-Joy.
+Culture Whisper chatted with O’Connor back in April at the BFI & RadioTimes Television Festival.
+He travelled up from Brighton after filming a new adaptation of Jane Austen's Emma, adapted by Booker Prize-winner Eleanor Catton and starring Anya Taylor-Joy.

 Culture Whisper: How’s Emma going?